lkesteloot/unsong/unsong.md

 I felt a presence in my mind.

-[Ana?]
+[open-bracket]Ana?]

-[Aaron, you are such an idiot, I can <i>not</i> believe you were going to destroy everything to come here and rescue me, I am so angry, and if you’re talking about this years from now don’t you <i>dare</i> say that you felt that the anger was mixed with affection, because it’s <i>just anger</i>, and the Drug Lord could have gotten the Name, and you could have died, and…] It’s awkward to say so, but I could feel through the telepathic link that the anger was mixed with affection.
+[open-bracket]Aaron, you are such an idiot, I can <i>not</i> believe you were going to destroy everything to come here and rescue me, I am so angry, and if you’re talking about this years from now don’t you <i>dare</i> say that you felt that the anger was mixed with affection, because it’s <i>just anger</i>, and the Drug Lord could have gotten the Name, and you could have died, and…] It’s awkward to say so, but I could feel through the telepathic link that the anger was mixed with affection.
 I knew at once that it was the real Ana.
 It sounds crazy, but if had been this Ana who talked to me atop the pyramid, I would have trusted her absolutely.

-[…and if I ever make a pun as bad as “shabbatlenose dolphin”, you should just assume I’m possessed by the Drug Lord again.]
+[open-bracket]…and if I ever make a pun as bad as “shabbatlenose dolphin”, you should just assume I’m possessed by the Drug Lord again.]

-[Ana ba’ey mishal b-shlamek?]
+[open-bracket]Ana ba’ey mishal b-shlamek?]

-[Fine.
+[open-bracket]Fine.
 A little bit frazzled, and I think I’m going to need to sleep for a long time, but basically fine.
 And thank you for asking.
 Really.]

 I tried to send her an update on where I was, what was happening, but I was literally shaken out of my trance.
 “Aaron!” said Jane.
 She was the one shaking me.
 “Where are you?
 Physically.
 In Las Vegas.
 Where is your body?”